dockstore/dockstore/README.md

 ### Building

 As an alternative to the following commands, if you do not have Maven installed you can use the maven wrapper as a substitute.
-For example
+For example:

     ./mvnw clean install
     # instead of
     mvn clean install

 If you maven build in the root directory this will build not only the web service but the client tool: